 The second way of taking the remedies is to again put two drops of each selected remedy into a glass of water, and then take sips from this throughout the day, at least four times during the day.

 If you are adding the emergency combination formula to the glass or mixing bottle, add four drops instead of two.

-Emergency combination? – most people know this by the trade name of the best-known brand, Rescue Remedy.
+Emergency combination? – most people know this by the trade name of the best-known brand, Rescue Remedy – but every remedy maker has their own version.
 It was put together by Dr Bach to deal with everyday crises and disasters, when we don’t have time to make a personal selection.
 The emergency combination contains five individual flower remedies: Star of Bethlehem for shock, Clematis for faintness, Impatiens for agitation, Rock Rose for terror and Cherry Plum to help maintain self control.

 The emergency combination isn’t a panacea, and it’s always better to treat the underlying causes of emotional states by using the individual remedies.
 But it should certainly be part of the kit you have packed in the car ready for the midnight dash to hospital.
 Four drops in a cup of water, or on a cold compress, will help to steady dad’s nerves as delivery time approaches.
 If she can prise the bottle off him, mum will find it a help as well.

 - Bach Flower Remedies for Women by Judy Ramsell Howard

 - Growing Up with Bach Flower Remedies by Judy Ramsell Howard